 This definition has been in use since 1 October 1992.
-Prior to this, the Births and Deaths Registration Act 1953 defined a stillbirth as above, but at 28 or more weeks completed gestation.
-Figures for stillbirths from 1993 are thus not comparable with those for previous years.
-The effect of this change on figures for 1992 is analysed in the annual volume of birth statistics for that year (OPCS 1994).
+Prior to this, the Births and Deaths Registration Act 1953 defined a stillbirth as previously stated, but at 28 or more weeks completed gestation.
+Figures for stillbirths from 1993 are not comparable with those for previous years.
+The effect of this change on figures for 1992 is analysed in the annual volume of birth statistics for that year (Office of Population, Censuses and Surveys 1994).

 General information about the registration and certification of stillbirths, neonatal and infant deaths in England and Wales can be found in the User guide to mortality statistics.
 It also provides information about the specific details collected when a death is certified and registered.

 We calculate the following rates for England and Wales in the Child and infant mortality publication: